 Will my employer have to pay my compensation?

 The purpose of employers’ liability insurance is that your employer does NOT have to pay your compensation when you make a work accident claim.
 The insurer will cover the cost – not your employer.
 The only exception is if the insurer deems that your employer has been seriously negligent.
 If so, the insurer may seek to reclaim the cost of compensation from your employer.

 Many injured employees fear that their employer will be personally responsible for paying their compensation settlement.
 This concern deters many employees from making a claim.
 They have a sense of loyalty to their employer and the company and do not want to cause any harm.

 However, this need not be a worry.
 Your employer is legally obliged to have employers’ liability insurance in place, and this policy will cover the cost of your compensation settlement.
 The money is not paid from the company’s profits or from your employer’s assets.

 In fact, your employer will have very little to do with the claim.
 Your personal injury lawyer will work out the details with your employer’s insurer.
 The insurer will investigate the accident and deal with the legalities.

 Another common concern is that you will be fired or treated less favourably for making a work accident claim.
 However, this is not permitted under employment law.
 You cannot be let go or harassed at work for exercising your right to claim compensation.
 If you are, you could have grounds for an employment claim too.

-If you have any other concerns about making a work accident claim, we recommend speaking to our personal injury solicitors.
+If you have any other concerns about making a claim, we recommend speaking to our solicitors.
 We offer free legal advice during an initial consultation.
 This gives you the chance to discuss your worries with a solicitor, completely free of charge.